Scubakay/dynamic-resource-pack/README.md

 ![Modrinth Followers](https://img.shields.io/modrinth/followers/d64al7n8?color=#97ca00)
 ![Modrinth Game Versions](https://img.shields.io/modrinth/game-versions/d64al7n8?color=#97ca00)

-Watches `server.properties` for changes in resource-pack settings.
-When a change has been detected players will be prompted to load the new resource pack with the press of a button.

 > Warning: This mod is in Alpha and might not work.
 Use at your own risk.

+Update Minecraft server resource packs without interrupting gameplay!

+This mod watches for changes in the `server.properties` file.
+When any of the resource-pack settings change, the mod will send a message to all online players with a clickable button.
+When the player clicks the button the server pushes the new resource pack to the player.

 ## Thanks